Mission Statement

 Program Philosophy

-Students should use CUNY’s Academic Commons to create their digital portfolios.
+To create Digital Portfolios, students should use CUNY’s Academic Commons.
 Be sure that every student is aware of the options for privacy settings and that they set privacy according to their own comfort level.